 Program activities

 Costs for participation in program-required activities (for example, museum entry fees, cultural activity fees, etc.) will be covered for the faculty leader.
-Most costs will be covered by the program provider, but some costs may be paid out of pocket by the faculty leaders and reimbursed by CCC upon return.
+Most costs will be covered by the program provider, but some add-on activities may be paid out of pocket by the faculty leaders and potentially reimbursed by CCC upon return.

 Insurance